 For the past few months, I have been using earbuds a lot.
 Like almost every hour and every day.
 Just like other music enthusiasts and audiophiles you see on the street.
 Every day, I use wireless Bluetooth earbuds to engage while I stream videos, listen to podcasts or music, and make phone calls.
-I use them when I exercise, on the bus, train, plane, and a sad or bad day.
-But I realize I have to make some changes.
-Why?
+I use them when I exercise, on the bus, train, plane, and a good or bad day.
+But I realized that it's hurting my ears and that I have to make some changes.

 When you plug your earbuds in your ears and crank up the music to the highest volume, how do you feel?

 Of course, a lot of people won’t feel comfortable.
 You might experience some ringing in your ears.
 If you keep repeating the same thing for long or every time, you may be damaging the tiny hair cells in the inner ear gradually.
 When the tiny hair cells get damaged, you can be at the risk of losing your hearing because the damage is permanent.

 This is why you see some cases of deafness among teens who often love to blast jams using their wireless earbuds.
 It is usually impossible to reverse noise-related hearing loss.
 One funny thing is that hearing loss does not always happen suddenly.
 If you frequently listen to music at a higher volume on your wireless Bluetooth earbuds, you could be losing your hearing without realizing.

 Relax, I am not scaring you.
 There is a solution!

 Inculcate a habit I call “noise diet.”
 It means avoid listening to music at high volume.
 It is the key to keeping your hearing healthy and protecting it from future problems.
 Take note that you can only enjoy high-quality music at lower volumes.